 Retain the following parameter for plants that do not have a remote DP sensor wired back to the plant controller, but instead have a local plant DP sensor hardwired to the plant controller and a remote sensor(s) communicating over the network.
 Delete otherwise.
 This is common in large buildings and campus systems.
 In such cases, the remote DP sensor(s) is used to reset a setpoint for the local sensor.

-LocalCHW-DPmax, the maximum chilled water differential pressure setpoint local to the plant, in psi
+LocalCHW-DPmax, the maximum chilled water differential pressure setpoint local to the plant, in [UNITS [psi] [kPa]]

 Instructions for establishing LocalCHW-DPmax should be provided in the Test and Balance Specification and should generally follow the scheme of determining the setpoint for CHW-DPmax: the value recorded from the local DP sensor when the remote CHW-DPmax reading is recorded becomes LocalCHW-DPmax.